-- 2. Increased EU Member States digital competitiveness by +130% increased in participation (100% MS participation); - 3.
+- 1. Created yearly 40 new equity positions from the venture creating activities in the Innovation Factory and 25 new equity positions the RIS Venture Program's teams, totalling more than 600 equity positions for EIT Digital by the end of 2027. - 2.
+Increased EU Member States digital competitiveness by +130% increased in participation (100% MS participation); - 3.
 Increased the KIC's Master School intake with over 2.000 eligible applicants for each Master School cohort and will have recruited more than 500 new students every year, while, at the same time, reducing the cost per student by making a more efficient use of the scholarships and by optimizing tuition fee waivers; keeping the quality standards and services provided to the students. - 4.
-Enrolled 1.5 million online lenners; ensured 50% women participation in the Digital programmes, reached an average DESI for Human Capital development in Europe >75
+Enrolled 1.3 million online lenners; ensured 50% women participation in the Digital programmes, reached an average DESI for Human Capital development in Europe >75